 Shakespeare dedicated his narrative poem Venus and Adonis to the Earl in 1593, and then, in 1594 he dedicated The Rape of Lucrece to him in very extravagant terms: ‘The love I dedicate to your lordship is without end … What I have done is yours; what I have to do is yours; being part in all I have, devoted yours.’

 Southampton was an attractive and colourful character.
-He was a man of action and always ready to go out on campaigns for the queen.
-He fell out of favour however, and was sentenced to death.
+He was a man of action and always ready to go out on campaigns for the queen, Elizabeth I. He fell out of favour however, and was sentenced to death.
 His friends petitioned on his behalf and his sentence was commuted to life imprisonment.
 After Elizabeth’s death King James reinstated him as a courtier.
 He was very much in favour with the king and he served him faithfully and fought a number of battles in his name.
 James rewarded him with several honours.

 Southampton was also an accomplished businessman and became actively involved in enterprises in the new world, notably the Virginia Company, of which he was a leading director.